 9. How to adjust QA for Continuous Integration

-Dealing with continous integration and QA, at the same time, can be a cause for major headaches.
+Dealing with continuous integration and QA, at the same time, can be a cause for major headaches.
 Find out how you can and should adjust your QA for this particular approach to software delivery.

 These articles should help you gain a fundamental understanding of the current landscape for continuous testing, shifting left, agile and continuous integration!
 Do you have any favourite articles on the subject that should be listed here?
 If so, drop them in the comments below!